-I really enjoy teaching weather since I used that knowledge every day while I was flying airplanes.
-It’s rewarding to provide amazing opportunities for our students through the Climate Club, such as connecting with their peers and scientists from around the world.
-Other activities the club has organized include participating in the NASA Student Cloud Observation Online Program, video conferences with NASA scientist Dr. Lin Chambers and Chartiers-Houston high school in the United States, webinars, working lunches, weather station data analysis, discussion of current weather events, and even visits by NASA scientists.
+I find it rewarding to provide amazing opportunities for our students through the Climate Club.
+These opportunities include connecting with their peers and scientists from around the world.
+The club has organized various activities, such as participating in the NASA Student Cloud Observation Online Program, video conferences with NASA scientists, field trips, webinars, working lunches, weather station data analysis, discussions of current weather events, and guest speakers, including NASA scientists.

 My name is Adam Bodley-Tickell.
 I teach Upper Matayom biology and M2 additional science.
 I am one of the EPTS Climate Club coordinators.
 Before becoming a teacher I worked in environmental science research and also in public health.
 I hold both an MSc in Environmental Science, and an MA in Education.